 Getting Relief from Hot Flashes with Cooling Sleep Products

-Keeping cool and comfortable through the night is very effective in greatly reducing hot flashes.
+Keeping cool and comfortable through the night is very effective in how to stop hot flashes.
 Cool-jams™ carries a full line of premium moisture-wicking sleepwear and temperature regulating bedding.
 Our women's moisture-wicking pajamas and nightgowns wick sweat away from the body to keep it cool.
 Rayon from Bamboo linens naturally wick away moisture to the outside of the fabric, providing exceptional thermal regulation for a dry and comfortable sleep.
 Outlast by Cool-jams™ temperature regulating bedding is a "smart fabric" that manages and controls the body's heat.

 You'll be able to get a good night's rest free of excessive sweating and discomfort caused by hot flashes and night sweats when you swap out your heat-emitting bedding for cooling bedding from Cool-jams™.
 We recommend trying out a cooling mattress pad and temperature-regulating pillows and pillow cases to help you sleep better during menopause and other episodes that may cause you to experience nighttime sweating and heat.
 Our complete line includes high-performing sleep-boosting products that can endure even the most intense episodes.